I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

-1. context you provide
+1. the context you provide

-2. prompt you input
+2. the prompt you write

 3. executing in chunks

-…and it’s straightforward to get this 80% right.
+…and it’s straightforward to get 80% of this right.

-Context
+Context #

 The simplest way to do this, especially for AI Coding:

-Prompt
+Prompt #

 Instead of that one‑liner, here’s how I would start that same prompt: